aframevr/aframe-presentation-kit/content.md

 <!-- .slide: data-background="media/img/aframe-rendered-full.png" -->

-A web framework for building virtual reality experiences with HTML
+A declarative framework for building virtual reality experiences on the Web

 <!-- Notes -->
 - A-Frame launched December 2015 by the Mozilla VR team